jpmor/site/sitewiki/quotes.md

 `- Kongbo Tibetan Prophecy`

+> No trading port as large as Malacca is known, nor any where they deal in such
+> fine and highly prized merchandise.
+Goods from all over the East are found here;
+> goods from all over the West are sold here.
+It is at the end of the monsoons
+> where you find what you want, and sometimes more than you are looking for.

+`- Tomé Pires`

 > With God's help, we will lift Shanghai up and up,
 > ever up until it is just like Kansas City.